How can I help to ensure my estate plan is error-free?

 Your trust should contain a see-through provision that meets all legal requirements if it is the beneficiary of an IRA.
 A see-through provision within the trust will allow the IRS to essentially peer through the trust and apply the same tax rate to the trust as it would the IRA’s direct beneficiaries.
 Without the see-through provision, the trust could be taxed at a much higher rate, costing beneficiaries greatly.

-These are just a few estate planning errors that could negatively impact your heirs.
-Contact a knowledgeable Florida estate planning lawyer for assistance with creating your ideal estate plan.
+These are just a few estate planning mistakes that could negatively impact your heirs.
+Contact the knowledgeable Florida estate planning lawyer at Verras Law for assistance with creating your ideal estate plan.